Nicola19jpg/Coimbra-safety-project/README.md

 ### Clustering Methods

 #### DBSCAN
 DBSCAN (Density-Based Spatial Clustering of Applications with Noise)  groups data that are closely located within a fixed distance (eps) and a minimum number of points.
-All the points that don't belong to any cluster are grouped in the Noise cluster (-1), meaning they are discarded from the cluster list
+All the points that don't belong to any cluster are grouped in the Noise cluster (-1), meaning they are discarded from the cluster list.

 - Strength: effective for identifying compact and well-defined clusters.
 - Limitation: sensitive to the *chaining effect*, where clusters may grow by linking points through intermediate distances, event though they overcome the fixed distance.